 How Does It Work?

-Cupping, Guasha, and Tuina treat a variety of conditions.
-Cupping is done by placing glass cups that suction to the skin on certain parts of the body, typically the back, and the suction causes the muscles to open up and release heat and toxins and lactic acid built up.
+Cupping and Guasha treat a variety of conditions.
+Cupping is done by placing glass cups that suction the skin on certain parts of the body, typically the back, and the suction causes the muscles to open up and release heat and toxins, and lactic acid built up.
 It also helps to stimulate circulation, encourage better digestion, and break up mucus in the lungs.
 Cupping feels similar to a massage, you feel looser and more relaxed afterward.
 This can be done on children and adults and it is generally not painful, most patients enjoy the feeling.

 Guasha is often done in combination with cupping.
 Guasha is where we use a special tool to scrape the skin while placing pressure on the muscle to help release blood stagnation and relieve tight muscles.